MakisVarv/flask-repository-starter/README.md

 - creates the configured administrator account;
 - promotes an existing account with `ADMIN_EMAIL` to the `Admin` role when necessary.

-The seed is designed to be idempotent and can be run again without recreating existing roles, permissions, or users.
+The seed is designed to be idempotent and can be run repeatedly without recreating existing roles, permissions, or users.

-### 7. Start the application
+### 7. Start the Application

 ```bash
 pipenv run python run.py